WeaamR/neural-network-experiments/submission/Task08_BatchSize.md

 Batch Size `32` performed `1719` updates per epoch.

-It reached its best validation loss of `0.0986` at epoch `4`.
-Its training loss continued decreasing after that point, while validation loss gradually increased to `0.1304`, indicating overfitting.
+It reached its best validation loss of `0.0979` at epoch `5`.
+Its training loss continued decreasing after that point, while validation loss gradually increased to `0.1575`, indicating overfitting.

 However, its validation-loss curve was considerably more stable than Batch Size `8`.

-The final five-epoch validation-loss standard deviation was only `0.001615`, the lowest among the tested configurations.
+The final five-epoch validation-loss standard deviation was `0.010120`, showing more late-stage variation than Batch Size `128` but less than Batch Size `8`.

 This configuration provided a practical balance between: